Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 Carry out retreating:

-if the location is the Edge of the Abyss, try going up instead;
+if the location is Edge_of_the_Abyss, try going up instead;

 otherwise try going south instead.